HorizonRobotics/EmbodiedGen/docs/install.md

 bash install.sh basic
 ```

+Please `huggingface-cli login` to ensure that the ckpts can be downloaded automatically afterwards.

 ## ✅ Starting from Docker

 We provide a pre-built Docker image on [Docker Hub](https://hub.docker.com/repository/docker/wangxinjie/embodiedgen) with a configured environment for your convenience.
 For more details, please refer to [Docker documentation](https://github.com/HorizonRobotics/EmbodiedGen/tree/master/docker).